madsiepatsie/shouldiquitmyjob/README.md

-ofc not good but have to have this public to test it out
+have to have this public to test

 https://shouldiquitmyjob.vercel.app/